-- 220. The Department for Transport Best Practice Guidance recommends that licensing authorities look sympathetically on or even actively encourage the installation of security measures such as a screen between driver and passengers or CCTV systems as a means of providing some protection for vehicle drivers.
-It is not currently proposed that such measures should be required as part of the licensing regime at this time, and it is considered that they are best left to the judgement of the owners and drivers themselves. - 221.
+- 223. The Department for Transport Best Practice Guidance recommends that licensing authorities look sympathetically on or even actively encourage the installation of security measures such as a screen between driver and passengers or CCTV systems as a means of providing some protection for vehicle drivers.
+The Statutory Taxi and Private Hire Standards document highlights the benefits of CCTV in deterring and preventing crime; reducing the fear of crime; assisting with investigations; and assisting insurance companies when investigating accidents.
+It is not currently proposed that such measures should be required as part of the licensing regime at this time, however this will be kept under constant review and further action may be required if there is evidence that this would be a proportionate approach. - 224.
 If CCTV is installed, the proprietor of any vehicle with CCTV must register with the Information Commissioners Office ('notification') and produce documented evidence of that registration to the Council.
-They must display a sign approved by the Council advising passengers that a CCTV system is in operation in the vehicle.

-- 222. Where CCTV is in place there is an expectation that it is in working order when passengers are being carried.
+They must comply with all legislation in relation to use of cameras along with codes of practice and guidance.
+They must also display a sign approved by the Council advising passengers that a CCTV system is in operation in the vehicle. - 225.
+Where CCTV is in place there is an expectation that it is in working order when passengers are being carried.
 The CCTV system should be maintained to the manufacturer's standards and recording must be retained for 28 days to be made available for viewing by a Police Officer or an authorised officer of the Council on request.
-Any failure to comply with this request will be reported to the Council. - 223.
-Any reports of misuse of CCTV or recorded images may result in the immediate referral to the Licensing Committee with a view to suspending both the vehicle and driver licences. - 224.
+Any failure to comply with this request will be reported to the Council. - 226.
+Any reports of misuse of CCTV or recorded images may result in the immediate referral to the Licensing Committee with a view to suspending both the vehicle and driver licences. - 227.
 It should be noted that external facing front and rear cameras used for the purposes of recording accidents or incidents outside the vehicle may be installed without prior authorisation from the Council.
 Such cameras shall not be used for recording audio from within the vehicle, nor shall they be moved to record images inside the vehicle.